+Other Long-Term Liabilities 31 March 2023 31 March 2022 (Restated)†

+£000 £000

+Lime Avenue JVA Capital Grants Receipts in Advance (4,492) (2,768)

-Other Long-Term Liabilities 31 March 2023 31 March 2022 £000 £000 Cardiff Capital Region City Deal Non-Current Creditor Deferred Liabilities Net Pensions Liability (2,148) (264) (74,858) (1,282) (421) (293,580) Total (77,270) (295,283)
+Cardiff Capital Region City Deal Non-Current Creditor (2,148) (1,282)

+Deferred Liabilities (593) (421)

+Net Pensions Liability (74,858) (293,580)

+Total (82,091) (298,051)

-- Deferred Liabilities represent amounts outstanding for finance leases in relation to vehicles, plant and equipment leased by the Authority. - The Net Pensions Liability represents the amount by which pension liabilities attributable to the Authority exceed pension assets held in order to settle current and future obligations.
+- The Lime Avenue Joint Venture Agreement requires the Authority to either repay sums received from Welsh Government in the development of the business units, or to purchase any unsold units at market value in September 2039.
+This liability has currently been valued as the cumulative total grant funding received from Welsh Government at the end of each financial year, classified as a grant received in advance. - Long-Term Liabilities for Cardiff Capital Region City Deal represent the Authority's share of HMT grant received by the joint arrangement but not yet utilised. - Deferred Liabilities represent amounts outstanding for finance leases in relation to vehicles, plant and equipment leased by the Authority. - The Net Pensions Liability represents the amount by which pension liabilities attributable to the Authority exceed pension assets held in order to settle current and future obligations.